 Here, you’ll learn all about the writing systems developed by the Mayans, their obsession with time and astronomy, efficient farming techniques that formed strong foundations for their cities, and the evolution of Mayan architecture.

-If you’re planning to soak in as much information about the Mayan civilization as possible before leaving the shores of Mexico, then this is the place to be!
+If you’re planning to learn as much as possible about the Mayan civilization before leaving the shores of Mexico, this is the place to be!

 3rd Gallery at Cancun Maya Museum